alisi1989/CLUES2-Companion/README.md

 df score for CLUES2  [default is 450]: 600
 Importance sampling of branch lengths: 200

-Break-points : 50 (50-75)
+Break-points : 25 (50-75)
 75 (75-100)
-100
+100 (100-125)
-125
+125 (125-150)
-150
+150 (150-175)
-175
+175 (175-200)
-200
+200 (200-225)
-225
+225 (225-250)
-250
+250 (250-275)
-275
+275 (275-300)
-300
+300 (300-325)
-325
+325 (325-350)
-350
+350 (350-375)
-375
+375 (375-400)
-400
+400 (400-425)
-425
+425 (425-450)
-450
+450 (450-475)
-475
+475 (475-500)
-500
+500 (500-525)
 tCutoff      : 525
 Replicates   : 100
 ```
 **[INFO]**: Runtime note: 100 bootstraps with default parameters typically require 16–32 CPU‑hours per SNP on a Desktop Intel 24-core computer with 32 Gb RAM.

-For the boostrap replicates, users must provide a start and end time around the estimated onset of selection.
-As shown in the examples above, the onset based on the first dating was 300 generations ago.
-Hence, the time tange 0 - 500 generations ago was selected, and within this range we estimated the selection coefficient for a window size of 25 generations ago.

-To calculate confidence intervals, we will perform Phase 1, Phase 2, and Phase 3 (generating *.newick, *_times.txt, *.coal files among others for each SNP) with a random seed n number of times depending on the number of replicates defined by the user.
-Please note that users will be prompted to provide parameters for each replicate.
-In the end, CLUES2 Companion will generate a distribution of selection onsets from which lower and upper bounds of time in generations, representing the confidence intervals will be determined by the user.
+To calculate confidence intervals, users will be prompted to provide a start and end time around the estimated onset of selection.
+For example, if the onset of selection was inferred to be 300 gen. ago (8,400 years ago), users could choose lower bound of 0 and an upper bound of 2,000 generations ago as starting point to calculate the confidence intervals around the onset of selection (in this case, 300 generations ago).
+Alternatively, to decrease the computational time, users could choose a smaller range, for example a lower bound of 0 and upper bound of 500 gen. ago to search for the upper and lower bounds of selection onset.
+Regardless of the choice, within the given range, our method will calculate s for each segmented non-overlapping window of size m (m=25 gen. is the default window size) and scan for consecutive windows with s > 0 and P < 0.05 to infer selection onset using the same trend-based procedure described above.
+The entire process of running Relate and CLUES2, including the calculation of s and P–values in segmented windows, is repeated n times (n the number of replicates defined by the user with a random seed, generating an empirical distribution of age of selection onset.
+CLUES2 Companion then will calculate the 2.5th and 97.5th percentiles of this distribution, which represent the lower and upper bounds of the confidence interval, respectively.

 ```
 For example, if users selected 100 replicates,